Quasi-Linear ICA for Motor Unit Decomposition during Dynamic Contractions: Method

+After a source converges, spike times $\{t_{j,i}\}_{i=1}^{K_j}$ (indexed by spike $i$ over the $K_j$ accepted spikes of source $j$) are read off from $\hat{s}_j(t)$ using the GMM threshold.
+To detect convergence onto a previously extracted source, the new timestamp set is compared to every accepted source via the accuracy statistic

-where \(\tau\) are the number of timestamp matches within a 5ms tolerance window and \(\upsilon^{1}\) and \(\upsilon^{2}\) are the unmatched timestamps in the new source and an old source respectively.
-When this met a certain threshold the source would not be added to the accepted sources, but its contribution to the signal would still be estimated and peeled off to prevent reconvergence.
+where $m$ is the count of matches within a tolerance window and $\upsilon^{1},\upsilon^{2}$ are the unmatched timestamps in the new and old source.
+A source above the accuracy threshold is rejected as a duplicate; either way, accepted or duplicate, its contribution is removed from the signal to keep it from being rediscovered.

+Classical peel-off subtracts a single static template per source~\cite{chen2016progressive}, which is faithful only under stationary mixing: when $A_j(t)$ varies with time the spike waveform varies with it, so a static template leaves spike-locked residuals that contaminate subsequent extractions.
+We instead construct a per-spike template tied to $A_j(t)$ at each spike's actual time, exploiting the invertibility of $A_j(t)$.
+Concretely, we compute the source contribution as a spike-triggered average (STA) in the compensated frame, where the source distribution is approximately stationary across spikes, then invert $A_j$ at each spike's actual time to obtain the contribution in the whitened frame, and subtract.
+Averaging in the whitened frame would mix template waveforms across different mixing matrices and produce a smeared template; a single global inverse would not track the time-varying $A_j$ between spikes.
+Together, these two steps yield a per-spike subtraction that tracks the time-varying mixing.

+Concretely, with the compensated signal $\tilde{\mathbf{x}}^{\mathrm{comp}}(t) = A_j(t)\,\tilde{\mathbf{x}}(t)$, we form a spike-triggered average in the compensated frame, map it back to the whitened frame via the Woodbury inverse evaluated at each spike's actual time, and subtract:

+Each Woodbury inverse evaluates analytically at $O(rK)$ per timepoint (supplementary §\ref{supp:woodbury_param}), an $O(K^2)$ reduction over the $O(K^3)$ cost of inverting a generic $K \times K$ matrix.
+The algorithm resumes Algorithm~\ref{alg:harmonica} on the residual; the extract--compare--subtract cycle continues until no further distinct high-quality sources are found.